 And if Zelda's story has you wondering about other herbal medicines to include in your family first aid kit, feel free dive deeper with my blog article on wise woman herbal medicines.

-Be on the lookout for chickweed this spring and enjoy this tasty herb in wild salads or herbal vinegars.
+So be on the lookout for chickweed and enjoy this tasty herb as food and medicine.
 Happy harvesting!

 Spread the wise woman ways!
 Link to this article from your website or share with your friends using this button~